The Mitchell and Kwinana freeways form the main north–south arterial road corridor through Perth, serving both commuter

 This initiative proposes implementing Intelligent Transport System technologies to actively manage traffic ﬂow on the Kwinana Freeway.
 This would enhance road capacity and improve safety, maximising the existing productive capacity of the road network and delaying the need for further large-scale investments in the corridor.

-A number of projects to increase capacity are also currently underway on sections of the Kwinana and Mitchell freeways, including northbound widening of the Kwinana Freeway between Russell Road and Roe Highway.
+A number of projects to increase capacity on the Kwinana and Mitchell freeways are complete, including northbound widening of the Kwinana Freeway between Russell Road and Roe Highway, Manning Road onramp and the opening of the ﬁrst component of the Smart Freeway.
+The Hutton Street to Cedric Street and Cedric Street to Vincent Street widening projects on the Mitchell Freeway are also complete.

 This initiative was originally included in the Infrastructure Priority List as the Mitchell and Kwinana Freeways – widening and smart freeways technology initiative.
 It was updated in February 2019 to include other sections of the corridor.